Astrojigs/Cancer-Prediction/README.md

 # Cancer-Prediction
-Cancer prediction model using TensorFlow
+Cancer prediction model using TensorFlow.
 The data.py contain code of gathering data from the bc_data.xlsx file.
 The data is transfered to main.py file for further calculations. model.py consists of a neural model.